-The way I used to do it
+The way it usually goes

 Sooner or later it finds one.

-I've come to think that a lot of people who consider themselves "undisciplined" are actually exhausted.
+A lot of people who consider themselves "undisciplined" are actually exhausted.
 Not lazy.
 Just tired from years of being their own drill sergeant.

-What meditation actually showed me
+What meditation actually shows people

 Not "come back with willpower."